 Attendees are encouraged to use temporary bike parking available during the festival.
 Please consult the festival map for locations.
 Bicycles left at temporary parking after the conclusion of the festival will be removed at the owner’s expense.

 There is a free skateboard parking structure available for use near Trimble Court Alley and Whitton Court Alley.
 Please utilize this structure, as skateboards are not allowed in the Mountain Avenue venue.

-Street closures/openings are staggered due to set up and neighborhood needs.
+Street closures/openings are staggered due to setup and neighborhood needs.

-To volunteer to help the Downtown Fort Collins Business Association during the festival, visit DowntownFortCollins.com, or call (970) 484-6500.
+To volunteer with the Downtown Fort Collins Business Association during the festival, visit DowntownFortCollins.com.